hgarcia/Blog/src/_posts/2015-03-06-the-devops-trap.md

 <img src="http://globalnerdy.com/wordpress/wp-content/uploads/2007/11/dilbert-agile_programming.gif" alt="classic dilbert cartoon about Agile presented to a team">

-h3.
-We should all embrace DevOps
+## We should all embrace DevOps

 We should certainly embrace DevOps and QaDev and DevProd and whatever new practice comes along that help us remove the barriers for collaboration.
 That encourage open and high bandwidth communication between all the members of the team and between "chickens and pigs":http://en.wikipedia.org/wiki/The_Chicken_and_the_Pig

-__Specially, between chikens and pigs!__
+*Specially, between chikens and pigs!*

 But we should also recognize the need for strong operation people as part of the team tacking charge and helping the team move forward faster and safer.
 Enabling many deployments a day and achieving the somehow elusive holly grail of Continuous Delivery.